riy/degraph/readme.markdown

-**Degraph** is a little tool for visualizing dependencies in JVM applications.
+**Degraph** is a tool for visualizing dependencies in JVM applications.

 It analyses class files using [DependencyFinder](http://depfind.sourceforge.net/) and spits out a graphml file which then can be rendered using [yed](http://www.yworks.com/en/products_yed_about.html).